hyunminkang/autogradescoper/docs/use_cases/example_assignment.md

   maxtime: 1
 ```

 The `config/preload.baseonly.R` file contains the R script that is loaded before the submission file.
-This file can be used in various purposes to limit the scope of students code to break the required conditions.
+This file can be used for various purposes to limit the scope of students' code to break the required conditions.
 For example, you can:

 - Restrict students from using functions only from specific packages (e.g. `base` package)
-    - For example, in case students are disallowed to use `lm()` function, for example, limiting the use of `stats` package can be a solution.
 - Restrict students from installing custom packages
-- Restrict students from call functions from disallowed packages using `::` operators.
+- Restrict students from calling functions from disallowed packages using `::` operators
-- Restrict students from setting the random seed arbitrarily.
+- Restrict students from setting the random seed arbitrarily
-- Define a wrapper function of the function to be implemented by students to check the correctness of implementation.
+- Define a wrapper function of the function to be implemented by students to check the correctness of implementation

-In this example assignment, the
-preload script restricts students from using any packages other than the `base` package.
+In this example assignment, the preload script restricts students from using any packages other than the `base` package.

 ```r linenums="1"
 ## config/preload.baseonly.R - contains the R script to load before the submission file